mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 remote and other participants anymore which lead to the introduction of a meeting fee for all participants, removing the free remote option.

-This action lead to concerns about the impact on participation for previous remote-only participants as well as new participants that have taken this free option as opportunity to "sneak" in.
-For these participants even a small registration fee could be a barrier for participation.
+This change lead to concerns about the impact both on those who regularly remotely attend meetings, as well as people looking to attend IETF meetings for thhe first time.
+In both cases, even a small registration fee can be a barrier to participation.

 # Principle of open participation

-This documents outlines the principle of open participation and sneaks community feedback in order to reach consensus on this or a similar principle that the IETF LLC can use to guide future decision about registration fees for full online meetings.
+This documents outlines the principle of open participation and solicits community feedback in order to reach consensus on this or a similar principle that the IETF LLC can use to guide future decision about registration fees for full online meetings.